Gov. Murphy issues warning after Atilis Gym in Bellmawr, New Jersey defies shutdown order

 Member Jon Centeno said "40 people were max in there, so a lot less people in there than there normally are.
 Just the need to clean equipment down, spacing, masks on."

-But Murphy was not pleased to hear the gym was open despite his order.
+But Gov. Phil Murphy was not pleased to hear the gym was open despite his order.

 "If you show up at that gym tomorrow there's going to be a different reality," he said during a news conference.